-During the year, the Fund has adopted the revised financial reporting standards and interpretations (revised 2017) which are effective for fiscal years beginning on or after 1 January 2018.
-These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes and clarifications directed towards disclosures in the notes to financial statements.
-The adoption of these financial reporting standards does not have any significant impact on the Fund's financial statements.
+During the year, the Fund has adopted the revised (revised 2018) and new financial reporting standards and interpretations which are effective for fiscal years beginning on or after 1 January 2019.
+These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards clarifying accounting treatment and providing accounting guidance for users of the standards.
+The adoption of these financial reporting standards does not have any significant impact on the financial statements of the Fund.
+However, the new standard involves changes to key principles, as summarised below.